45 St. Pauls Street Randwick 2031

 (02) 8324 2500

 Ritz Cinemas is steeped in rich history and tradition.
 Built in 1937 and now Heritage-listed, it is one of only two original Art Deco cinemas remaining in Sydney.
 Family-owned, independent, and still offering the lowest price movie tickets around, the cinema has survived a fascinating history of tumultuous change and holds an important place in the local culture.

-With an additional three theatres added to the original site in 1997, and a further two theatres in 2001, Ritz is now a cinema multiplex cemented in the heart of Sydney’s eastern suburbs.
+With an additional three theatres added to the original site in 1997, a further two theatres in 2001, and two more in 2023, the Ritz is now a cinema multiplex cemented in the heart of Sydney’s eastern suburbs.
 Our main theatre boasts one of the largest permanent cinema auditoriums in Sydney, and when combined with the authentic, original Art Deco fittings, Ritz truly manages to provide the excitement of the movie-going experience straight from the golden age of cinema.

 Some Key Dates in Ritz's History:

 1937 - Ritz Cinema opened in July.
 It was designed for $20,000 by Aaron Bolot, a Jewish migrant from Crimea.